By Peg Hambrick

 Hearts in the Highlands is ending the year with a look backward.
-Because the Highlands neighborhood experienced a residential building “heyday” coinciding with the development of Penn State, many “centenarians+” reside in the Highlands.
+Because the Highlands neighborhood experienced a residential building “heyday” coinciding with the development of Penn State, many “centenarians-plus” reside in the Highlands.
 Not humans, but homes.

 Just as humans change as they grow older…some altering their appearances and life’s missions, residences built 100-plus years ago have also changed.